swfsql/btc-is-not-private-property/pow-recycling.md

 **Jb** -> _JB_ {and that has a public key}
 _JB_ = _JA_ + _JA'_ {and such public key is also the sum of _JA_ and _JA'_; learned about this magic from mimblewimble}

 Then Joe may mine and target the coinbase to an address that comes from _JB_.
 Even if he doesn't mine in time, he keeps mining it, until he gets enought PoW required by Std.
-Or, he still keeps his best PoW form each mining round, and stashes it, until it's enought PoW as a folded sum of PoW iterations.
+Or, he still keeps his best PoW from each mining round, and stashes it, until it's enought PoW as a folded sum of PoW iterations.
 Also, if he has many connected peers, he may spend each mining round to one of his peers (since each would have a different _SA_ or **Ja'**).

 Assuming Joe fails to mine in time, he can still announce Std that round's header, with his best work proof.
 Since Std has _SA_ or **Ja'**, he also has _JA'_.
 If they exchanged both _JA_ and _SA_ among each other, Std may verify that _JB_ is indeed _JA_ + _SA_, so it was indeed a work trying to prove to Std (to himself).
 Joe still has **Jb**, whereas Std doesn't, so Joe's rewards should be safe if he actually mines it.